sschwindt/pydroscape/README.md

 # Introduction
-This repository provides Python3 scripts for many sorts of river-related analyses, including tools for plotting data and processing data.
+`pydroscape` constitutes Python3 functions for many sorts of river-related analyses, including tools for geodata statistics, plotting and processing of other data.

 Installed as local package, the functionalities can be accessed in Python with `pydroscape.e_...`, where the following functions are available: